-Here’s what two noted M&A practitioners have said about the book:
+Here’s what two noted M&A practitioners have said about this book:

 This book will quickly become a go-to reference for anyone in the M&A agreement business.
 Not only is it one of the clearest and most practical guides to drafting agreements that work, it also provokes and advances the art with suggestions for improving current standards, many of which I believe will be adopted over time.
 The book is deserving of the highest praise I can bestow—I learned something from it.